capncodewash/docs-1/sources/oxtrust/configuration.md

 * _Multivalued:_ Please select multivalue in this field if the attribute contains more than one value.

-* _SCIM Attributes:_ If the attribute is a part of SCIM architecture select true.
+* _SCIM Attributes:_ If the attribute is a part of SCIM architecture, then select true.

 * _Description:_ This contains a few words to describe the attribute.